takenet/messaginghub-docs/docs/pt/extensions/artificial-intelligence.md

 }
 ```

-8 - Analisando uma sentença no modelo publicado:
+8 - Analisando uma sentença no modelo padrão (definido no portal):
 ```json
 {
   "id": "8",